fractl-io/fractl/README.md

 # The Fractl Programming Language

 Fractl is a data-oriented, declarative programming language that allows the development of business applications from high-level models or specifications.
 Fractl enable developers to focus on the core business requirements of their application, instead of dealing with the wiring logic and resulting accidental complexity.
-Fractl unlocks the future of tri-modal development - concurrent use of 3 different ways of programming:
-* Traditional coding in IDEs,
-* Visual development in a no-code builder, and,
-* Code generation with generative-AI.

 ## Fractl Loves Gen AI

 As a language, Fractl is data-oriented and declarative, with an abstraction that is closer to natural languages than traditional programming languages.
 This makes fractl a much better fit for Gen AI-powered code generation.
 Users can rapidly build business application in Fractl from high-level specifications - typically more than 10x faster than traditional programming languages.